← Back to guidesGUIDE · WEBHOOKS

 Design notes

-• Choose a dedicated endpoint in your own system for each webhook stream rather than multiplexing unrelated events together.
+• Use a dedicated endpoint in your own system for each webhook stream.
+It makes signature verification, idempotency, and retries simpler than multiplexing unrelated events together.